spacetelescope/crds/documentation/crds_users_guide/source/command_line_tools.rst

   --purge-blacklisted   Purge files (and their mapping anscestors) noted as blacklisted by --check-files --fetch-sqlite-db     Download a sqlite3 version of the CRDS file catalog.
   --organize [NEW_SUBDIR_MODE]
                         Migrate cache to specified structure, 'flat' or 'instrument'.
-Perform only on idle caches.
+WARNING: perform only on idle caches.
   --organize-delete-junk
                         When --organize'ing, delete obstructing files or directories CRDS discovers.
+  --verify-context-change
+                        Make it an error if the context does not update to something new.
+  --push-context KEY    Push the name of the final cached context to the server for the pipeline identified by KEY.
+  --clear-pickles       Remove all context pickles from the CRDS cache.
+Can precede --save-pickles.
+  --save-pickles        Save pre-compiled versions of the sync'ed contexts in the CRDS cache.
+Keep pre-existing pickles.
+  --output-dir OUTPUT_DIR
+                        Directory to output sync'ed files, for simple syncs.
+  --clear-locks         Remove CRDS cache file lock(s).
+  --force-config-update
+                        Even if sync errors occur, attempt to update the CRDS configuration, including the default context.
   -v, --verbose         Set log verbosity to True,  nominal debug level.
   --verbosity VERBOSITY
                         Set log verbosity to a specific level: 0..100.
+  --dump-cmdline        Dump the command line parameters used to start the script to the log.
   -R, --readonly-cache  Don't modify the CRDS cache.
 Not compatible with options which implicitly modify the cache.
   -I, --ignore-cache    Download required files even if they're already in the cache.
   -V, --version         Print the software version and exit.